Last Updated on

 - Optimize your process!
 Your application can tell you a lot.
 Were there questions that always came up during registration that were problem points?
 Did you not collect the information you ended up wanting or needing?
-Was their information you collected that was unnecessary?
+Was the information you collected unnecessary?
 Fine tune your forms, so you can make the registration process quick and easy next year.
-One of the pros of an online software is automating the process to help save you time.
+One of the pros of online software is automating the process to help save you time.
 If parts of your application ended up costing you hours on the phone and troubleshooting via email, address these now!

 GET YOUR SOCIAL MEDIA GAME ON

 You might have a Facebook or Instagram profile, and you probably posted pics and videos throughout the summer.
 The low season is your time to really make the most of these platforms to share collages, more photos, create albums, put together a video highlight reel, etc. to ride the wave immediately after camp.
 These more polished images and videos can be repurposed in a few months when you begin advertising for next summer.
 You can also freshen up your website with this updated content.

 The low season is also a great time to connect with campers and parents.
 Try connecting with them on social media (follow them, friend them, etc.) and then make sure you are posting consistently during the low season – blogs, new photos, interesting articles, etc. to keep your camp at the forefront of their mind throughout the year.
 If you make these connections NOW, as you move into your marketing campaign later in the year to begin registration for next summer, you will have a built-in audience to grab them early!

 Capitalize on the information you have received throughout your registration process, including emails, child age and information, etc. Have this information readily available so you can reference it as you begin planning.